 The average broiler hatching egg farmer in Canada raises flocks of between 10,000 to 15,000 broiler breeder birds that begin laying fertilized eggs at approximately 26 weeks of age.
 Each broiler breeder bird will typically lay 150 to 160 fertilized eggs over the course of a laying cycle that normally runs 34 to 36 weeks in duration.
 These fertilized eggs are collected daily and are inspected by farmers before being shipped to hatcheries where the eggs are placed into specialized incubators for a 21-day period where they will hatch as broiler chicks.

 What do we do?

-CHEP is also a leader in food safety initiatives.
-We are in the process of implementing the Canadian Hatching Egg Quality Program (CHEQ™).
-This program is based on international HACCP principles and is consistent with the food safety approach developed by the Canadian Food Inspection Agency.
-CHEQ™ provides producers with a comprehensive set of Good Production Practices that each producer is committed to follow.
-CHEQ™ is a major component of the Canadian poultry industry’s “gate to plate” strategy.
-It complements other food safety initiatives developed by the feed mills, hatcheries, chicken producers and processors.
+CHEP is a leader in food safety initiatives and has implemented the Canadian Hatching Egg Quality Program (CHEQ™).
+This program is based on international hazard analysis critical control point (HACCP) principles and is consistent with the food safety approach developed by the Canadian Food Inspection Agency (CFIA).
+CHEQ™ provides producers with a comprehensive set of Good Production Practices that each farmer is committed to follow and is a major component of the Canadian poultry industry’s "gate to plate" strategy.
+It complements other food safety initiatives within the chicken industry developed by the feed mills, hatcheries, chicken farmers and processors.

-CHEP administrates a research fund financed by producers that provide grants to researchers across Canada to enhance the health and performance of breeder hens, taking into account environmental and animal welfare concerns.
-CHEP is also part of the Canadian Poultry Research Council (CPRC).
+CHEP administers a research fund, financed by farmers, that provides grants to researchers across Canada to improve the health and performance of breeder hens, taking into account environmental and animal welfare concerns.
+CHEP is also a founding member of the Canadian Poultry Research Council (CPRC).